-Updated post: 27/04/19 | April 2019
+Updated post: 04/04/2020 | April 2020

 I am sure that you will agree that loneliness sucks.
 And solo travel loneliness sucks even more.
-Why is that?

 There you are on your big adventure, ‘braving it’ alone, exploring great new sights, immersing yourself in unfamiliar cultures.
 You are having the time of your life.
 Right?

-I doubt that there are few solo travellers out there who have not experienced loneliness at some point of their travels.
+I doubt that there are few solo travellers out there who have not experienced loneliness at some point in their travels.
 And if you have not yet travelled alone, the prospect of loneliness may be preventing you from doing so.

 Sure.
 At some point in most trips, usually on day four or day five, I have felt the travel blues wash over me in waves.

 So what can you do when loneliness hits you when you are travelling alone?

 1. Accept that is solo travel loneliness will happen (and that doesn’t mean that you are ‘bad’ at travelling alone)

 I am someone who is very comfortable in her own company, with a tendency to introversion.
 Although I have a circle of very good friends, whom I see often, I also love evenings alone.
-So you’d think that I would be less prone to solo travel loneliness.
-Wrong.

 What was key for me was accepting that I would feel lonely at some point whilst away.
 Then to recognise this when it happened, embrace its normality, minimise its impact and then move on to enjoy the rest of my trip.

 6. Have a plan

 When you are feeling sad and lonely it can be difficult to motivate yourself to do and see things.
 In the absence of a vague plan, there is the risk that you will wander aimlessly, becoming increasingly depressed and anxious.

 Therefore, have in your mind a list of things that you would like to do.
 Or if hopping from sight to sight feels too overwhelming, focus instead on one or two activities.
 Perhaps mooching around that fantastic gallery or doing a city walking tour.